Winston (cigarette): NASCAR

 Beginning in 1971, Winston was the sponsor of the highest title of the NASCAR series, known as the Winston Cup Series.
 R. J. Reynolds ended Winston's association with the series in 2003.
 The series is now known as the NASCAR Cup Series.

-Drag Racing
+Drag racing

-From 1975 to 2001, Winston was also the sponsor of the NHRA drag racing series, which is currently sponsored by Camping World.
+From 1975 to 2001, Winston was also the sponsor of the NHRA drag racing series, which went on to have other title sponsors.

 Superbike World Championship

 Winston sponsored the Ten Kate Racing team in 2005 and 2006.
 In countries where tobacco advertising was prohibited, the acronym "WinWin" was used instead.

-Football/Soccer
+Football (soccer)

 Winston was a sponsor of the 1982 FIFA World Cup.

-Formula 1
+Sailing

-In 1998 and 1999 they were lanced as the main donator for the Williams F1-Team.
+Winston sponsored Dennis Conner in the 1993–1994 Whitbread Round the World Race.
+The yacht, named Winston, finished 6th overall and 4th in class.

 Controversy

 Winston and The Flintstones

-In 1960, Winston was one of the original sponsors of The Flintstones up until 1962.
+Winston was one of the original sponsors of The Flintstones, from 1960 to 1962.
 In the commercials, Flintstones characters Fred Flintstone and Barney Rubble were seen promoting Winston, and every episode ended with Fred lighting a Winston for his wife Wilma while singing the product's jingle.
 By the third season, however, the show's ads became more oriented towards children and Winston was replaced by Welch's.